Hydroponic Garden Hacks: How to Grow Your Vegetables Like Zooey Deschanel

 With a vertical garden tower, it’s inevitable that one side won’t get as much sun.
 I’ve tried choosing a plant that can tolerate shade—like arugula, for example—but the truth is, it still doesn’t thrive.
 Thorlaksson recommends giving your hydro a quarter turn once a week.
 When I mentioned that this will be difficult—I’m kinda on the scrawnier side and a full hydro tank is too heavy for me—he suggested purchasing a dolly.

-If You Don’t Know What to Grow
+If You Don’t Know What to Grow in Your Hydroponic Garden

 In general, whether you’re using a hydro system or raised beds, you need to be aware of the climate and which vegetables will produce there.
 “If you’re in the Rockies, tomato, basil and zucchini will struggle [in a hydroponic tower],” says Thorlaksson.
 “But lettuce, broccoli, cauliflower and herbs will thrive.”